maax6/404-not-found-master/README.md

 - It was like tinkering, you know when you start but never when you finish.
 - I played with Github, created another account and did a pull request.
 I Used rebase, branches.
 SSH keys to work on same project on two differents machines.
 - Next project i'll use styled component.
-- I have to notive that Vercel deployment doen't work on real mobile device.
+- I have to notice that Vercel deployment doen't work on real mobile device.
 - Will fix this for next challenge
 - If you know why, please pull request :)